secworks/spasm/README.md

 ## Status ##

+**(2016-08-13)**
+Decided on not using YAML after all.
+We can define a very simple defintion language and create a parser without much hassle.
+The language is very much like YAML though.

 **(2016-08-12)**
 Decided on trying to use YAML as the basis for opcode specification instead of writing my own parser.
 This however adds an external